 Access to forestlands in the mid to upper elevations will still be limited due to snow in April.
 As the season progresses and snow lines retreat, turkeys will follow.
 There are public land hunting opportunities on the BLM and the Wallowa-Whitman National Forest as well as the ODFW-managed Elkhorn Wildlife Area.
 The Pine Creek, Sumpter and Keating units all hold good numbers of birds on public land.
 Remember to ask for permission before hunting on private properties.

 Turkeys are widely distributed and continue to increase throughout the county.
 Over-winter survival was good this year with mild winter conditions.
-Spring green up should start moving birds onto Forest Service lands.
-The late season snow that the area received could make access difficult in the early season as some roads may still have substantial snow drifts, especially on north facial corners.
+Spring green up has started moving birds onto Forest Service lands.
+The late season snow that the area is currently receiving could make access difficult in the early season as some roads may could have substantial snow drifts, especially on north facial corners.
 Hunters should carry tire chains and snow shovels with them.
 During early season, some turkeys may persist on private property and hunters will need permission to hunt.
 Hunters have been successful in finding birds in the Middle Fork John Day River, Murderers Creek, and North Fork John Day River drainages.